artist-booking-app/ring-a-show-frontend/README.md

     [x] POST Request

 ### Milestone 6
-[ ] Booking component
+[x] Booking component
-    [ ] Create state variables for both performance and artists [ ] useParams to obtain performanceId and artistId [ ] axios.get to both performanceId and artistId details [ ] Create "book now" handler with a POST request to send booking to database [ ] Add information from the specific performance and artist to booking details [ ] Create form for address below booking details
+    [x] Create state variables for both performance and artists [x] Object destructuring to obtain performanceId and artistId [x] Create "book now" handler with a POST request to send booking to database [x] Add information from the specific performance and artist to booking details [x] Create form for address below booking details

 ### Milestone 7
 [ ] Implement navigational functionalities